 Chris Kreinczes, Springwise Managing Director, is responsible for overseeing all ongoing projects and content development.
-Chris previously worked as a planner at some of the UK’s leading branding agencies, including The Marketing Store, before joining the Barbican Centre and Southbank Centre’s marketing and creative teams.
-He holds a first class degree in English Literature from the University of Leeds and now works from Springwise’s London headquarters.
-Chris also writes a column for Forbes and is available for comment and speaking engagements.
-Chris can be reached at email@example.com.
+Chris started his career as a planner at some of the UK’s leading branding agencies, including The Marketing Store, before joining the Barbican Centre and Southbank Centre’s marketing and creative teams.
+He holds a first class degree in English Literature from the University of Leeds and now manages the company from Springwise’s London headquarters.

 Reinier Evers founded both Springwise and trendwatching.com.
 Reinier is an accomplished trend watcher, entrepreneur and presenter. trendwatching.com scans the globe for the most promising consumer trends and insights, which it publishes in a free monthly briefing.

-Tom Hughes is a freelance writer with a background in copywriting, web editing and graphic design.
+Tom Hughes is the principal Springwise writer with a background in copywriting, web editing and graphic design.
 He also currently works for The Campaign for Drawing and the Center for International Media Ethics.

 Sacha Wheeler is in charge of Technical Development at Springwise.
 He has ‘A’ levels in Mathematics, Further Mathematics, Physics and Statistics, degrees in Fine Art (Parson’s School of Design) and Philosophy (University of New Mexico), and has been a CTO / Head of Technology for online businesses and startups since 1996.